• mobile-icon

 Children must be given daily opportunities to be active from birth.
 Plays, games and sports should be used to keep children (especially 0-5 year olds) physically active.
 Not only that, but children need to participate in a variety of activities to gain the age appropriate norms for body awareness, balance and coordination before going to school.

-B) The repetitive nature of movements in swimming improves performance over time for all age groups.
+The repetitive nature of movements in swimming improves performance over time for all age groups.
 However, repetition makes practice predictable for children.
 The ability to predict reduces the amount of mental energy required to carry out the activities (3).
 Most swimming teachers have experienced that many children, the under 5s in particular, thrive in a repetitive environment.
 This is because they can predict the actions and they can do something slightly different without fearing the consequences associated with change.

-D) Water provides an almost weightless environment in which children can move their limbs, torso, neck, and head freely.
+Water provides an almost weightless environment in which children can move their limbs, torso, neck, and head freely.
 Swimming requires skills to manage your balance in the water whilst traveling in it.
-In a learn-to-swim process, a child learns to move in different directions both in vertical and horizontal positions whilst keeping his/her balance in the water.
+In a learn-to-swim process, a child learns to move in different directions both in vertical and horizontal positions.
+This is whilst keeping his/her balance in the water.
 To improve body awareness and balance in children, they need to participate in activities that could offer unrestricted movements of different body parts in varied directions (3).
 So swimming must improve body awareness and balance immensely.

-I think so.
 Swimming is unique because it simultaneously improves a child’s balance, body awareness and coordination in a stimulating environment.
 Swimming significantly promotes physical development and could help to lay the necessary foundation for learning success.

 Enquire About Our Swimming Lessons